Your StormCard is your personal connection to University services, purchases, and access control.

 It is your responsibility to report your lost or stolen card to the StormCard Office, Public Safety or on the Web within 24 hours, just like you would a lost or stolen credit/debit card.
 This is to protect your money in the various spending accounts, which are accessed through your StormCard.
 You are liable for all activities on your card’s accounts until you report the card lost/stolen.

 If your StormCard is stolen, please obtain a police report (in these instances, the replacement is issued at no cost).
-If you are unable to come to campus, you may suspend your card via MySJU; Public Safety will require you to come to one of their offices upon your return to campus:
+If you are unable to come to campus, you may suspend your card via UIS.
+Public Safety will require you to come to one of their offices upon your return to campus:

 On the Staten Island and Queens campuses, you may receive a replacement StormCard 24 hours a day.
 On the Long Island Grad Center and Manhattan campus, 24-hour carding is not available at this time.

-Starting on June 1, 2016, the fee for your first StormCard replacement due to loss or neglect is $25.
+The fee for your first StormCard replacement due to loss or neglect is $25.
 Each subsequent replacement card due to loss or neglect is $35 per card.
 This fee payable by cash, check, or credit card.

 All the funds in your dining, Flex, and printing account will automatically transfer to your new card.